 What causes chronic pain?

 In many cases, the cause can be very difficult to diagnose.
 Typically it is caused by an injury that was left untreated.
 However, nerve damage can also be a common culprit.

-Diseases can also cause chronic pain such as cancer, the various forms of arthritis, obesity, MS and many more.
+Diseases can also be the cause such as cancer, the various forms of arthritis, obesity, MS and many more.

 What are the symptoms of chronic pain?